kelseyhightower/nocode/README.md

 ### Deploying

-While you still have not done anything it's time to deploy your application.
+While you still have not done anything, it's time to deploy your application.
 By running the following command you can deploy your application absolutely nowhere.

 ```